Skip to definition.

 "The water ran down"

-3. Injure or kill by running over, as with a vehicle
+3. Injure or kill by knocking (someone or something) down and passing over the body, as with a vehicle

 - run over